 - The Learning, Teaching and Research Committee will advise the Academic Board, who will inform the Governing Board.

-- The Course Development Panel will provide an initial outline of the course and seek approval of the draft Course Business Plan from the Academic Board.
+- The Course Development Panel will provide an initial outline of the course and seek approval from the Academic Board.

 Revisions to concept may be required at any point in this sequence.